miroapp/app-examples/examples/node-stickies-csv/README.md

 ## Miro REST sticky notes with tags

-This sample app demonstrates the use of the Miro REST API [`sticky_notes`](https://developers.miro.com/reference/create-sticky-note-item) and [`tags`](https://developers.miro.com/reference/create-tag) endpoints to import external structured data (.csv) into Miro.
+This sample app demonstrates the use of the [Miro Node Client](https://www.npmjs.com/package/@mirohq/miro-node) to interact with the [Miro Rest API](https://developers.miro.com/reference/api-reference).
 It makes use of each of the available CRUD (create, read, update, delete) methods to add and manage sticky notes with tags on a Miro board.

 Miro capabilities covered in this sample app: